codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-Is it ironic that I am using this readme to record, save, and delete notes instead of
+Is it ironic that I am using this readme to record, save, and delete notes instead of the

 ## Description